CarlosRoque/cool_nested_forms/README.md

 ```

 ## Usage Example
-Form this example we will use Job and Task models
+For this example I will use Job and Task models

 ### Preparing your models